-BMP ECP Location Key Points Vegetative Establishment Section 10.3 Seed slopes steeper than 30 percent immediately after rough grading if final grading will not occur immediately, weather permitting.
-Disturbed soils shall be seeded within 5 days of final grading.
+ВМР ECP Location Key Points Vegetative Establishment Section 10.3 Seed slopes steeper than 30 percent immediately after rough grading if final grading will not occur immediately, weather permitting.
+Disturbed soils shall be seeded within 6 days of final grading, weather and soil conditions permitting.
 Mulching Section 5.25 Mulch on slopes of 8 percent or steeper will be held in place with jute or equivalent netting Hydroseeding Section 5.25.1 Shredded paper hydromulch will not be used on slopes steeper than 5 percent.
 Bonded Fiber Mix is a viable alternative.
-Erosion Control Blankets Section 5.25.2 Blankets will be installed on all slopes greater than 3:1 and within 50 feet of Outstanding Resource Waters ("ORW");.
+Erosion Control Blankets Section 5.25.2 Blankets will be installed on all slopes greater than 3:1 and within 50 feet of top of bank for all special protection waters.
 Maintenance of Erosion Controls Section 5.28 Daily inspection of active sites, weekly inspection of non-active sites until final stabilization is achieved.